-The Board will give appropriate attention to written communications that are submitted by stockholders, and will respond if and as appropriate.
-Our Corporate Secretary is primarily responsible for monitoring communications from stockholders and for providing copies or summaries to the directors as he considers appropriate.
+The Board of Directors will give appropriate attention to written communications that are submitted by stockholders, and will respond if and as appropriate.
+Our Corporate Secretary is primarily responsible for monitoring communications from stockholders and for providing copies or summaries to the directors as she considers appropriate.

-Communications are forwarded to all directors if they relate to important substantive matters and include suggestions or comments that our Corporate Secretary and Chair of the Board consider to be important for the directors to know.
-In general, communications relating to corporate governance and long-term corporate strategy are more likely to be forwarded than communications relating to ordinary business affairs, personal grievances and matters as to which we tend to receive repetitive or duplicative communications.
-Stockholders who wish to send communications on any topic to the Board should address such communications to the Board of Directors in writing: c/o Corporate Secretary, Lulu's Fashion Lounge Holdings, Inc., 195 Humboldt Avenue, Chico, California 95928.
+Communications are forwarded to all directors if they relate to important substantive matters and include suggestions or comments that our Corporate Secretary and Board Chair consider to be important for the directors to know.
+The Corporate Secretary will not forward to the directors communications received which are of a personal nature or not related to the duties and responsibilities of the Board of Directors, including, without limitation, mass mailings, business solicitations, routine customer service complaints, new product or service suggestions, personal grievances, opinion surveys, and matters as to which we tend to receive repetitive or duplicative communications.
+Stockholders who wish to send communications on any topic to the Board of Directors, any committee of the Board of Directors, any individual director, or any group of directors (such as our independent directors) should address such communications to the Board of Directors in writing: c/o Corporate Secretary, Lulu's Fashion Lounge Holdings, Inc., 195 Humboldt Avenue, Chico, California 95928.